Oyelowo/surreal-orm/surreal-orm/docs/en/src/functions/geo.md

 # Geo Functions

-This chapter introduces the geo macros provided by the SurrealDB ORM.
+This chapter introduces the geo macros provided by the Surreal ORM.
 The geo macros are used for geospatial operations such as calculating area, distance, bearing, centroid, and encoding/decoding hashes.

 ## Table of Contents